Category Archives: Barron Cannon

 “I keep up, especially now that I have power,” Barron said.
 “It’s not like I’m a caveman.”

-“Here in the backyard, every day, and sometimes at the studio on Lake Rd. in Rocky River.
+“Here in the backyard, every day, and sometimes at the studio on Lake Road in Rocky River.
 The owner and I trade cleaning the studio for classes.”

 “That’s probably where I’ve seen you before,” Frank said.